 An RSS is transmitted in consecutive BL/CE DL subframes, starting in the first BL/CE DL subframe in a radio frame satisfying

-where and are configured by higher layer In frequency domain, RSS is assigned to the 24 subcarriers in the physical resource blocks numbers and , as configured by higher layer
+where and represent the RSS periodicity and time offset respectively and are configured by higher layer parameters periodicity (in RSS-Config) and timeOffset (in RSS-Config).
+In frequency domain, RSS is assigned to the 24 subcarriers in the physical resource blocks numbers and , as configured by higher layer parameter freqLocation (in RSS-Config).

 <Unchanged parts are omitted>